pgtipping/Synthalyst/memory-bank/activeContext.md

 3. **API Integration**: Implemented the API route for transforming resumes using the Gemini API.

 4. **User Flow**:
-   - Upload resume (DOC, DOCX, TXT)
+   - Upload resume (PDF, DOC, DOCX, TXT)
    - Optionally add job description
    - Transform resume
    - View and download transformed resume and cover letter

 ### Known Issues and Limitations

-1. **PDF Support**: PDF parsing is temporarily disabled due to issues with the PDF.js library.
-Users are currently limited to uploading DOC, DOCX, and TXT files.

-2. **Future Enhancements**:
+1. **Future Enhancements**:
-   - Implement robust PDF parsing
    - Add more export format options
    - Enhance the resume transformation algorithm
    - Implement premium features for authenticated users

 ## Recent Changes

-- Implemented the ApplyRight feature with document parsing capabilities
+- Implemented PDF support in the ApplyRight feature using react-pdftotext
-- Created UI components for the ApplyRight feature
-- Integrated with the Gemini API for resume transformation
+- Updated the FileUpload component to accept PDF files
-- Temporarily disabled PDF support due to library issues
+- Updated the UI to reflect PDF support
-- Successfully built and tested the feature
+- Successfully tested the feature with PDF files

 ## Next Steps